blazium-engine/blazium-docs/tutorials/shaders/your_first_shader/your_first_2d_shader.rst

 Your first CanvasItem shader
 ----------------------------

-In Godot, all shaders start with a line specifying what type of shader they are.
+In Blazium, all shaders start with a line specifying what type of shader they are.
 It uses the following format:

 .. code-block:: glsl